Updated August 2024

 Whilst a few of the other providers offer Pure Electric Vehicles, these are usually available alongside traditional combustion-engined vehicles as well as PHEV’s and HEV’s.

-Volvo Car Subscriptions offers an excellent range of pure electric vehicles, these do have a minimum term of 90 days but Volvo gives you the ability to actually specify the car, something that the other providers simply don’t offer.
+Volvo offers an excellent range of pure electric vehicles, these do have a minimum term of 90 days but Volvo gives you the ability to specify the car, something that the other providers simply don’t offer.

 Tesla Model 3 & Y

-We can’t do an electric car subscription article without mentioning the Tesla Model 3 and Y. Whilst this is quite rare on a car subscription there are a few providers who do offer this vehicle from time to time including elmo, Flexigo and Drive Car Flex, many of these firms have a waiting list, so if you did want to get behind the wheel of Elon Musk’s work of art, it is time to add your name to the list.
+We can’t do an electric car subscription article without mentioning the Tesla Model 3 and Y. Whilst this is quite rare on a car subscription there are a few providers who do offer this vehicle from time to time including Cocoon, Flexigo, Drive Car Flex and Voltric, many of these firms have a waiting list, so if you did want to get behind the wheel of Elon Musk’s work of art, it is time to add your name to the list.

 Summary